 Which collagen cookies are recommended for athletes?

 For athletes three things matter: enough collagen per serving, a moderate sugar content that doesn't upset blood sugar, and a form that survives in a gym bag.
-High-quality sugar-free collagen cookies meet all three.
+High-quality sugar-free collagen cookies - often labelled as protein cookies with collagen, sugar-free collagen snacks, or sports nutrition collagen biscuits - meet all three.
 Anyone looking for a quick protein hit before or after training will do best with the top-rated cookies from She is Sugar Free or the Bulletproof Collagen Bars.
 Both deliver a collagen peptide dose on par with those used in clinical studies on tendon and joint recovery.

-A simple recipe for sugar-free collagen cookies needs only five ingredients: almond flour, collagen powder, erythritol or allulose, one egg, and a bit of butter or coconut oil.
+A simple recipe for sugar-free collagen cookies (or collagen biscuits, in British English) needs only five ingredients: 150 g of almond flour, 30 g of hydrolysed collagen powder (also labelled collagen hydrolysate or collagen peptides), 60 g of erythritol, allulose, or xylitol, one egg, and 60 g of butter or coconut oil.
+Combine everything, shape into twelve equal balls, and bake at 160 °C / 320 °F for twelve to fourteen minutes - that yields twelve cookies with around 2 to 3 g of collagen each and zero added sugar.
 If you bake regularly, you save noticeably compared to branded products and control every ingredient yourself.
 The downside: homemade cookies only last a few days and aren't as practical as individually wrapped cookies on the go.
 Most of my readers combine both - a good branded product for everyday use, a recipe of their own for the weekend.

 What should you look for when choosing a sugar-free collagen cookie?